 Prototype Representation: Not all the addenda impacting energy use can be captured by the quantitative analysis due to the fixed nature of the prototypes, as explained in Section 3.3.1.
 Thus, the impact resulting from the quantitative analysis can be considered conservative.
 At the same time, the impact could be considered generous because the addenda that were included impacted all buildings of a given type, i.e., the weighting factors carried the impact to all buildings of a given type in a climate zone even though some of those buildings may not fit the descriptions of the prototype buildings.
 For example, the analysis assumes all large office buildings have water-cooled chillers-a property of the Large Office prototype.
-In reality, some have air-cooled, some have packaged equipment, some have variable refrigerant volume systems, etc. If the water-cooled chiller efficiency improved more than the other systems, the analysis will have underestimated savings.
+In reality, some have air-cooled, some have packaged equipment, some have variable refrigerant volume systems, etc. If the water-cooled chiller efficiency improved more than the other systems, the analysis overestimates savings, whereas, if the efficiency improved less than the other systems, the analysis will have underestimated savings.